Scan wallets. Score risk. Revoke approvals.

 Public REST API

 Programmatic access to scanning, allowances, risk scores, and simulation.
-See API Reference.
+See the reference.

 How it works